 Please check your hawaii.edu account on a regular basis.
 I will send email announcements to that account only.
-Instructions on forwarding your hawaii.edu account are here: http://windward.hawaii.edu/technology/Forwarding_UH_GMail.pdf.

 Please write grammatically correct emails, using complete words and full sentences (no shorthand, such as "where r u now").
-Start with a greeting (Aloha Bob, Dear Mr. Smith, or Hi Lance), and end with a signature (Thank you, Sincerely, or just your name).
+Start with a greeting (Aloha Bob, Dear Mr. Smith, or Hi Paul), and end with a signature (Thank you, Sincerely, or just your name).
 Get in the habit of writing professionally.
 This will benefit you greatly in life.

-If you have any problems or last-minute emergencies, email me, text me, or leave a voice mail on $my \setminus phone$.
+If you have any problems or last-minute emergencies, email me, text me, or leave a voice mail on my phone.